-If you plan to study while living abroad, learn what makes expats strong candidates for university admission and scholarships.
-Learn how to craft the perfect university application.
+If you plan to study while living abroad, learn what makes expats strong candidates for college admission, college scholarships and university grants.

-It’s important to remember that the majority of universities have worked with international students.
-The breadth of knowledge that each school has regarding the application and visa processes for students can vary, however; most schools will have enrolled someone in your situation in the past.
+It’s important to remember that the majority of universities have worked with international and expat students.
+The breadth of knowledge that each school has regarding the application and visa processes for students can vary.
+However, most schools have students in your situation.

-“Universities want students who have had international experience because they bring global connections to the campus and enrich the student body,” says Aaron Andersen, an International Recruitment Manager at the University of British Columbia.
+“Universities want students who have had international experience.
+They bring global connections to the campus and enrich the student body,” says Aaron Andersen, an International Recruitment Manager at the University of British Columbia.
 “Even a Canadian or American returning ‘home’ brings a unique individual perspective.”

 According to John Sullivan, Dean of Admission at Eckerd College, students should use their applications to distinguish themselves.

-A common difficulty for university applications from expats is how to provide a stellar list of extracurricular activities, including leadership positions, which is often assumed to give an applicant the edge in this process.
+A common difficulty for expat applicants is how to provide a stellar list of extracurricular activities, including leadership positions, which is often assumed to give an applicant the edge in this process.
 Lin Larson, Coordinator of International Admissions at Saint Mary’s College of California, says that students need to concentrate on a few things in which they have a strong interest, instead of being non-active participants in many.

 Joan Jaffe, Associate Dean of Admission at Mills College, echoes these sentiments regarding extracurricular activities.